 Orange Luxembourg’s prior website, built on an alternative CMS, was not designed for e-commerce.
 Rather than tacking on e-commerce functionality within the existing CMS, which would have proven too challenging, the company opted to overhaul the website entirely.
-In addition to offering product purchase capabilities, Mr Touzet and his team wanted the new website to showcase an updated user experience.
+In addition to offering product purchase capabilities, Mr. Touzet and his team wanted the new website to showcase an updated user experience.

-“We selected Adobe Commerce because we wanted a solid platform with great performance,” Mr Touzet says.
+“We selected Adobe Commerce because we wanted a solid platform with great performance,” Mr. Touzet says.
 “The Adobe ecosystem, with a large number of certified developers, gives us important flexibility that was key to our decision.”

 The customisation abilities the solution offers, including availability of a broad array of third-party extensions, were critical to building the overall experience that Orange Luxembourg wanted to provide.
-One extension, for example, allows the company to implement its in-store pickup programme with customised settings, depending on the contents of a customer’s basket.
+One extension, for example, allows the company to implement its in-store pickup program with customised settings, depending on the contents of a customer’s basket.

 Orange Luxembourg’s new e-commerce platform integrates with its Business Support System (BSS) for completely automated e-commerce workflows.
 Using APIs, orders are passed to the BSS, which is in turn connected to the company’s ERP and logistics partner for fulfillment.

-The company also makes use of the Inventory Management feature, which can help to determine the closest location to fulfill an order.
+The company also makes use of the Inventory Management feature, which can help determine the closest location to fulfill an order.
 For a hot new phone in high demand, Orange Luxembourg can also use the feature to set up stock availability thresholds.
 This makes it possible to prevent a single shopper from buying out all the inventory, enabling more customers to purchase the item and protecting overall customer satisfaction.